bgoonz/gists-revamp/by-extension/markdown/dad-jokes.md

 ---

-**Q:** What’s the second movie about a database engineer called?
+**Q:** What's the second movie about a database engineer called?

 **A:** The SQL.

 ---

-**Q:** Why doesn’t Hollywood make more Big Data movies?
+**Q:** Why doesn't Hollywood make more Big Data movies?

 **A:** NoSQL.

 ---

-A programmer’s significant other tells them, “Run to the store and pick up a loaf of bread.
-If they have eggs, get a dozen.”
+A programmer's significant other tells them, "Run to the store and pick up a loaf of bread.
+If they have eggs, get a dozen."

 The programmer comes home with 12 loaves of bread.